Principles of Corporate Governance

 Board CommitteesThe Board delegates certain matters to its two principal committees, which deal with remuneration and audit.

-The Remuneration Committee comprises John Bridge (Chair) and Martin Groak.
+The Remuneration Committee comprises Jon Pither (Chair) and Roy Stanley.
 The Remuneration Committee determines and agrees with the Board the framework of remuneration for the Executive Directors.
+The Company currently does not have any Executive Directos.
 The Board itself determines the remuneration of the Non-Executive Directors.

 There was one remuneration committee meeting in the period which was fully attended.
-The report on Directors' remuneration is set out on pages 9 to 10.
+The report on Directors' remuneration is set out in the Company's Report and Financial statements on pages 9 to 10.

-The Audit Committee comprised the Non-Executive Directors Martin Groak (Chair), Jerry Wooding and John Bridge.
-Meetings are also attended, by invitation, by the Group Finance Director.
+The Audit Committee comprised the Non-Executive Directors Martin Groak (Chair) and Jon Pither.

 The Audit Committee is responsible for: